Notes: RVF 16/20, Bettane & Desseauve 16/20

 About the estate:

-A fine example of the rise of Languedoc wines across the five continents, this estate—founded in 1971 by Aimé and Véronique Guibert—caused a stir a few years ago by offering local wines at the same price as top Bordeaux wines.
-It has, however, remained at the forefront of the industry with wines of consistent quality and remarkable aging potential.
-A benchmark estate now run by the founders’ sons.
+A fine example of the rise of Languedoc wines across five continents, this estate—founded in 1971 by Aimé and Véronique Guibert—caused a stir a few years ago by offering regional wines at the same price as top Bordeaux wines.
+It has, however, remained at the top of its game with wines of consistent quality and remarkable aging potential.
+Today, this leading estate is run by the founders’ sons.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France